2/4/2020

 speaker

 Thank you.
-Our next question comes from the line of Pete Skibitzky with the LEMBEC Global.
+Our next question comes from the line of Pete Skibitsky with Alembek Global.
 Please proceed with your question.

 speaker

 Good morning, guys.
 Bill or Chris, can you guys talk about your unmanned surface vehicle strategy?
-I know you've kind of got some exposure there today, especially in the restricted world and obviously the Navy is looking at things.
-I don't know if you can size it for us and maybe talk about how big it could be.
+I know you've kind of got some exposure there today, especially in the restricted world and Obviously, the Navy is looking at things.
+I don't know if you could size it for us and maybe talk about how big it could be.
 Thanks.

 speaker

-Yeah, thanks, Pete.
-It's Chris.
-You know, I'll step back and start talking maybe a little bit more about autonomy in general.
-You know, we think we're well aligned with the national defense strategy as they're taking the capabilities away from these major programs and disaggregating them so that the need for autonomous vehicles is growing.
-So we have capabilities, you know, with unmanned air vehicles, unmanned undersea and unmanned surface vehicles as well.
+Yeah, thanks, Peter.
+Chris, you know, I'll step back and start talking maybe a little bit more about autonomy in general.
+You know, we think we're well aligned with the National Defense Strategy as they're taking the capabilities away from these major programs and disaggregating them.
+So the need for autonomous vehicles is growing.
+So we have capabilities, you know, with unmanned air vehicles, unmanned undersea, and unmanned surface vehicles as well.
 In fact, later this week, Bill and I are going to be reviewing a bid for an unmanned surface vehicle.
 We've been pretty successful so far.
 You know, there's the medium unmanned surface vehicle.
 There's the large unmanned surface vehicle.
 They come in different shapes, different flavors.
-In some cases, we are subbing a subcontract to a prime and in other cases, we're priming.
-These are several hundred million dollar opportunities over a couple years.
-And I think the systems and the capability we bring put us in a unique position and it aligns with what our customers are talking about.
+In some cases, we are subbing subcontract to a prime, and in other cases, we're priming.
+These are several hundred million dollar opportunities over a couple years, and I think the systems and the capability we bring put us in a unique position, and it aligns with what our customers are talking about.
 You hear about multi-domain ops, distributed maritime, ABMS.
-This is all about connectivity and this is in our sweet spot and I think something that's going to provide growth over the long term.
+This is all about connectivity, and this is in our sweet spot, and I think something that's going to provide growth over the long term.

 speaker